Poshwosh/Kanan-plus-Prime/README.md

 ## Features included:
 ### cursey's Kanan
-Original kanan scripts (refer to master branch for details & credits)
+##### Original kanan scripts (refer to master branch for details & credits)

 ##### Unique scripts:
-* SkipCutscenesON.js & SkipCutscenesOFF.js - Skip any sort of cutscene.
+- SkipCutscenesON.js & SkipCutscenesOFF.js - Skip any sort of cutscene.
 (Step29)

 ##### Reverse-engineered scripts:
-* DefaultRangedSwap.js - Swaps the default skill used when using ranged weapons.
+- DefaultRangedSwap.js - Swaps the default skill used when using ranged weapons.
 (Blade3575's Abyss)

 ##### Modified scripts:
-* FreeZoom.js - Free zoom in disabled, only zoom out infinite works.
+- FreeZoom.js - Free zoom in disabled, only zoom out infinite works.
-* ShowCombatPower.js - "500 (STRONG)" > "500 CP (Powerful)"
+- ShowCombatPower.js - "500 (STRONG)" > "500 CP (Powerful)"

 ##### Disabled scripts:
-* AlwaysTransCollectMode.js
+- AlwaysTransCollectMode.js
-* DontTargetNPCs.js
+- DontTargetNPCs.js
-* FreeIndoorCamera.js
+- FreeIndoorCamera.js
-* HideMainTitle.js
+- HideMainTitle.js
-* HideNPCCurtains.js
+- HideNPCCurtains.js
-* ManaTunnelLagFix.js
+- ManaTunnelLagFix.js
-* NoLogoutPenaltyMsg.js
+- NoLogoutPenaltyMsg.js
-* NoSkillRankUpWindow.js
+- NoSkillRankUpWindow.js
-* SkipGraphicsCardMsg.js
+- SkipGraphicsCardMsg.js
-* WindowsAppearFaster.js
+- WindowsAppearFaster.js
-* ZeroFogDistance.js
+- ZeroFogDistance.js

 ### Data folder

 ##### Main adjustments:
 - [Ranged skills have been recolored to green](http://i.imgur.com/y8Usjai.png), and have been placed into Hybrid which is now called Archery.
 - [Hybrid skills have been recolored](http://i.imgur.com/Hh6pkGE.png) and re-categorized to their own skill tabs.
 Study: Potion Lore is now in Life, Doppleganger and Berserk are in Combat, Shockwave is now in Magic, Counter Punch is in Fighter, and Spider Shot is in Archery.
-- All skill icons received a minor shade tune-up to fit film style post shader better.
+- All skill icons received a [minor shade tune-up](http://i.imgur.com/pOpLZs3.png) to fit film style post shader better.
-- [Metal, Wand, Pet, Instrument and Spirit Weapon dye icons  have been remade](http://i.imgur.com/lxtx8m5.png) for easier color identification.
+- [Cloth, Metal, Wand, Pet, Instrument and Spirit Weapon dye icons  have been remade](http://i.imgur.com/lxtx8m5.png) for easier color identification.
+- Dye Ampoule (regular 5 spot RNG one) now uses the Mini Dye Ampoule icon for easier identification.
 - [Replaced old hairs with updated versions](http://i.imgur.com/k4KmMah.png) included in the Tir Chornail update in 2013.
 - Rock Throwing can now target enemies with Ctrl + Click.
-- Tips on loading screen have been removed.
+- Images and tips on loading screen have been removed to increase loading time.
-- Dye Ampoule (regular 5 spot RNG one) now uses the Mini Dye Ampoule icon for easier identification.
 - Removed gathering failure messages due to cringe, simplified out of resource and equipment breakage messages.
 - Shadow Wizard spam map recreated to work with recent map update.
 - Fixed "FINISH!" not appearing properly above enemy names.